webclinic017/pytho/game/helpers/blog/markdown/fundmanager.md

     <tr><td>HML</td><td>0.012</td><td>0.035</td><td>0.724</td></tr>
     <tr><td>RMW</td><td>0.027</td><td>0.052</td><td>0.598</td></tr>
     <tr><td>CMA</td><td>-0.120</td><td>0.068</td><td>0.077</td></tr>
-    <tr><td>const</td<td>0.067</td><td>0.017</td><td>0.000</td></tr>
+    <tr><td>const</td><td>0.067</td><td>0.017</td><td>0.000</td></tr>
   </tbody>
 </table>

 This looks more confusing than it actually is.
 Our first column is just our list of factors and the market portfolio.
-The MKT is the market portfolio - not 100% accurate in this case as this is the US market and FundSmith holds non-US stocks - and our other five factors which you can google about for more info.
+The MKT is the market portfolio - not 100% accurate in this case as this is the US market and FundSmith holds non-US stocks - and our other five factors are our additional risk factors.

 The second column is our coeffecients, which measure the exposure of FundSmith to each of these factors.
 For example, our MKT coefficient is the fund beta - 0.03 - which suggests a very low level of exposure to market risk.
-Note that this is a coefficient, not something that can be interpreted as a percentage.
-We used daily returns here so to understand what beta contributed to the fund in actual returns, we have to multiply by the actual realised market return in our sample.
-The average daily market return in our sample was 0.04%.

-The next column to draw attention to is the bottom one - const - which is alpha, suggesting that the majority of the fund's returns in this period was alpha: exposure to risks that are unexplained by the market or our five factors.
-Because this number is a residual - everything that isn't explained by other factors - it is measured in actual returns.
-The average daily return of Fundsmith during our period was 0.07, so alpha explains substantially all of this return.
-Also, note the third column: it is beyond scope to explain this in full but this number represents the probability that we are obtaining this number by chance: higher number means a more unreliable estimate of the coefficient value.
-This number is zero suggesting the number is accurate.
+This is not a percentage, this is not a return but a coefficient that has to be multiplied by another a number - the return of the benchmark - to get the contribution of the market in terms of % returns.
+The average daily market return was 0.04% multiplied by our 0.03 beta, so basically no contribution to total returns.

+The next column to draw attention to is the bottom one: const, we can think of this as all the returns that weren't attributable to our risk factors: alpha.

+Because this is a residual, and not a coefficient explaining a factor, this is measured in terms of actual returns: Fundsmith's daily returns averaged 0.07% so substantially all of that performance was alpha.

+The third column represents the probability of obtaining the coefficient by chance.
+The full explanation of this is beyond the scope of this article but it is important to understand that our coefficients are just estimates.
+So we should only really pay attention to coefficients that have a very low probability of occuring by chance.
+For example, our alpha estimate has a zero percent probability of occuring by chance which suggests it is credible.

-We turn to our five factors.
-Some of these results are not significant statistically so we should not draw precise conclusions from all of them.
-But exposure to two factors are worth noting here: SMB and CMA.
-A full explanation of these factors isn't possible but: SMB represents small-cap stocks, and CMA is a factor relating to the level of investment a firm is making.
-Both of these factors have underperformed the market over the period in question, and FundSmith shows very low exposure to both factors which has, therefore, turned into a source of excess returns.
+If we turn to our five factors, not all of these results are statistically significant but two are worth noting: SMB and CMA.
+The former is small-cap stocks, the latter is a factor relating to the level of investment companies are making.
+But the key point is that both of these factors have underperformed significantly in the period, and FundSmith is showing low exposure to these factors.

-This analysis goes further than alpha and beta.
-We are not only asking about exposure to market risk but exposure to other kinds of risk, and asking far broader questions about how exactly the returns were generated.
-We can go even further and ditch the market and our five-factor model altogether for a model of industry returns.
+When we start looking at five factors, we have clearly gone beyond alpha and beta to ask broader questions about how exactly returns were generated.
+We can use this process to go further, and replace our five-factor model with sector returns.

 <table>
   <thead>